adamfeuer/d3js-tree-editor/README.md

 This example pulls together various examples of work with trees in D3.js.

+It adds a context menu for deleting nodes and creating nodes.
+Creating nodes is not finished yet.

 The panning functionality can certainly be improved in my opinion and I would be thrilled to see better solutions contributed.

 One can do all manner of housekeeping or server related calls on the drop event to manage a remote tree dataset for example.